DomIRC/domirc.github.io/about/index.md

 The **network sponsors** are people or organizations contributing to the network by
 freely lending one or more servers in order to host some parts of our infrastructure.

+As DomIRC is centrally managed by its [parent organization](#parent-organization), this is the only way to
+sponsorise the network as we must have the control over every server (root access required).
+Linking a server to DomIRC is therefore not possible, as we even use our own IRCd fork.

 If you want to become a **network sponsor**, please get in touch with the network staff,
 they will tell you about our policies and procedures, or redirect you to the right place.